 News of the recovery didn’t become public until February 2011, when The Wall Street Journal published an article about the find, which revealed there copyright issues regarding the videotapes.
 The NFL has claimed ownership of the broadcast itself and while the Paley Center was allowed to keep a copy of the game, it cannot show it without permission from the owner of the videotapes, who reportedly would like to sell the tapes.

 Simon was also interviewed for the Sunday, February 6th, 2011 edition of The CBS Evening News.
 He blogged about the recovery at the Paley Center’s website; the blog post is no longer available.

-Since the news broke in February 2011, there have been few public updates about the status of Super Bowl I. CNN Money ran a story in February 2015 confirming that while The Paley Center has copies of the original videotapes as well as the restoration, it cannot show them to anyone.
+For many years after news of the recovery broke in February 2011, there were few updates about the status of Super Bowl I. CNN Money ran a story in February 2015 confirming that while The Paley Center has copies of the original videotapes as well as the restoration, it cannot show them to anyone.
 Furthermore, the NFL and the anonymous owner of the videotapes continue to be unable to come to any sort of financial arrangement.

 To date, portions of the CBS broadcast of the game remain missing as does the entire NBC broadcast.

 Roth, David and Jared Diamond.
 “Found at Last: A Tape of the First Super Bowl.”
 The Wall Street Journal.
 5 Feb.
 2011.